What should I wear?

 Do I have to turn off my cell phone?

 Yes!
 The same goes for pagers and alarm watches.
 Texting and tweeting can be very distracting for those around you, so please refrain!
-For doctors and emergency workers who are “on call” we request that you set your pagers to the “silent” or “vibrate” setting.
+For doctors and emergency workers who are “on call” we request that you set your pagers or phones to the “silent” or “vibrate” setting.

 What if I have to cough?